nixworks/public/news/2011/06/15/index.md

 ##### TerreStar Networks
 ### [TerreStar Networks, a mobile-communications company that has been in bankruptcy since October 2010, picks Dish Network as the stalking horse bidder for an upcoming auction. ](/news/2011/06/15/terrestar-networks-a-mobile-communications-company-that-has-been-in-bankruptcy-since-october-2010-picks-dish-network-as-the-stalking-horse.md)
-_Context: stalking horse, bankruptcy, Dish Network, October 2010, TerreStar Networks_
+_Context: bankruptcy, stalking horse, Dish Network, TerreStar Networks, October 2010_

 ##### Northern Rock
 ### [British public-owned bank Northern Rock is to be privatised by the coalition government. ](/news/2011/06/15/british-public-owned-bank-northern-rock-is-to-be-privatised-by-the-coalition-government.md)